Group Leader Profiles

 homepage

-I am part of the Theory of Condensed Matter group at the Cavendish Laboratory.
+I am part of the Theory of Condensed Matter group at the Cavendish Laboratory of the University of Cambridge.
 My interests lie in the area of emergent and out of equilibrium phenomena in strongly correlated many body systems.
-Current research topics include the effects of hard constraints in classical and quantum systems; freezing and glassiness; response and equilibration properties of systems with fractionalised excitations; frustrated magnetism; topological order, quantum information and quantum computing.
+Current research topics include topological phases of matter; frustrated magnetism; response and equilibration properties of systems with fractionalised excitations; quantum information and quantum computing; effects of hard constraints in classical and quantum systems; freezing and glassiness.

 Research Method and Area: